 Mosses are seedless terrestrial plants that love shade and moisture and reproduce by spores.
-They are easy to grow, if conditions are right, and you can train moss to a vivid green cover for various garden structures with little effort and a lot of water.
-There are two common ways to start moss growing on a wall -- transplanting patches of moss from another location and mixing moss and an adhesive medium in a blender and painting it on the surface where you want it to grow.
+Growing moss is easy if conditions are right, and you can train moss to a vivid green cover for various garden structures with little effort and a lot of water.
+There are two common ways to start moss growing on a wall — transplanting patches of moss from another location and mixing moss and an adhesive medium in a blender and painting it on the surface where you want it to grow.
 A moss smoothie is an easy way to age a stone or brick wall in your garden, as long as sections of the wall get almost complete shade.

 Things You'll Need